openEOPlatform/documentation/getting-started/python/index.md

-# Get started with openEO Python Client
+# Get started with the openEO Python Client

 ::: tip Note
 You need to [become part of the openEO Platform "early adopter" program](https://openeo.cloud/#adopters) to access the processing infrastructure.